DavidVentura/blog/blog/raw/postgres-lib/POST.md

 ar rcs libpostgres_server.a src/timezone/localtime.o src/timezone/pgtz.o src/timezone/strftime.o
 ```

-This gives a ~100MB static file with 875 object files inside, _probably_ a lot of them are unused, but that's ok.
+This gives a ~100MB static file with 875 object files inside, a lot of them are unused, but that's ok.

 ## Analyzing Postgres startup

-Postgres is usually compiled to a binary (`postgres`) which runs as a server and dispatches incoming connections into some kind of internal event loop, which performs some IO and calculations, and gives an answer back.
+Postgres is usually compiled to a binary (`postgres`) which runs as a server and dispatches incoming connections to a `fork()`ed process, which handles client's queries.

-_Surely_ it should possible to bypass the whole server/connection dance and just execute the query code directly.
+_Surely_ it should be possible to bypass the whole server/connection dance and just execute the query code directly.

-Around here is where about 16 hours of my weekend disappeared.
+Around this point is where about 16 hours of my weekend disappeared.
 What I thought would be "just call some function" became "read through all paths of postgres initialization behavior and see how it affects global state".

 Why?
-Because even though postgres is one of the pieces of technology keeping the world together, its started as a university project 30~35 years ago, and it shows.
+Because even though postgres is one of the pieces of technology keeping the world together, it started as a university project 30&ndash;35 years ago, and it shows.
 There is _significant_ global state, seemingly everything I touched wanted to read or write from it.

-I assume that because a bunch of state is global, the architecture of Postgres relies on `fork()` to execute parts of code that need to temporarily modify the global state.
+I assume that because a bunch of state is global, Postgres relies on `fork()` to execute parts of code that need to temporarily modify the global state.

 It turns out that postgres has [single user mode](https://www.postgresql.org/docs/current/app-postgres.html#APP-POSTGRES-SINGLE-USER) which does exactly this, all we need to do is somehow call this code directly.

-The plan is to emulate single-user mode by performing some amount of setup, then querying the DB directly via the [Server Programming Interface](https://www.postgresql.org/docs/8.1/spi.html)
+The plan is to emulate single-user mode by performing _some_ amount of setup, then querying the DB directly via the [Server Programming Interface](https://www.postgresql.org/docs/8.1/spi.html).

 ## Initializing Postgres